awsdocs/amazon-ec2-user-guide-windows/doc_source/configure-access-to-serial-console.md

 # Configure access to the EC2 Serial Console<a name="configure-access-to-serial-console"></a>

-To configure access to the serial console, you must grant serial console access at the account level, configure IAM policies to grant your IAM users access to the serial console\.
+To configure access to the serial console, you must grant serial console access at the account level and then configure IAM policies to grant access to your IAM users\.

 **Topics**
 + [Levels of access to the EC2 Serial Console](#serial-console-access-levels)